bretmorin/html-journey-notes/README.md

             property: value;
         }
         ```
+    - A common practice for the body and HTML is to define it in the CSS for a few things, like:
+        ```
+        body, html {
+            width: 100%; //making sure the body and html are max width
+            height: 100%;
+            font-family: 'Montserrat', sans-serif; //quoted font defined in html via Google Fonts link, and sans-serif being the fallback
+        }

+        This is good when combining with things like bootstrap, just to make sure everything is utilizing max width
+        ```
     - A basic way to modify one element from our stylesheet:
         ```
         This adds to H2: a color, aligns it to the center of the page, adds a 5px border around it